Typical Culinary of NTT

 Corn Titi

-What is the meaning of the word titi is pounding until penyet.
-That's why society Alor Island NTT locals call this food as corn titi.
+What is the meaning of the word titi is pounding until it is set.
+Hence Society Alor Island NTT locals call this food as corn titi.

 Corn Titi, a successful entrepreneur in the culinary field, NTT